isomerpages/tp-virtualcampus/_explore/be-involved/cca-scholarship-2021.md

 Successful applicants will be notified via email by September 2021.

-For more information on the selection process and conditions of CCA Scholarships, please download from [here](/files/tsea/ccascholarshipcriteria.pdf).
+For more information on the selection process and conditions of CCA Scholarship, please download from [here](/files/tsea/ccascholarshipcriteria.pdf).

 For enquiries, please contact: <a href="mailto:tsea@tp.edu.sg">tsea@tp.edu.sg</a>.